Persecution of Christians in the Roman Empire: Valerian

 Galerius Maximus: "Are you Thascius Cyprianus?"
 Cyprian: "I am."
 Galerius: "The most sacred Emperors have commanded you to conform to the Roman rites."
 Cyprian: "I refuse."
 Galerius: "Take heed for yourself."
 Cyprian: "Do as you are bid; in so clear a case I may not take heed."
 Galerius, after briefly conferring with his judicial council, with much reluctance pronounced the following sentence: "You have long lived an irreligious life, and have drawn together a number of men bound by an unlawful association, and professed yourself an open enemy to the gods and the religion of Rome; and the pious, most sacred and august Emperors ... have endeavoured in vain to bring you back to conformity with their religious observances; whereas therefore you have been apprehended as principal and ringleader in these infamous crimes, you shall be made an example to those whom you have wickedly associated with you; the authority of law shall be ratified in your blood."
 He then read the sentence of the court from a written tablet: "It is the sentence of this court that Thascius Cyprianus be executed with the sword."
 Cyprian: "Thanks be to God."

 Taken directly to the place of execution, Cyprian was decapitated.
-The words of the sentence show that in the eyes of the Roman state, Christianity was not a religion at all, and the church was a criminal organisation.
+The words of the sentence show that in the eyes of the Roman state, Christianity was not a religion at all, and the church was a criminal organization.
 When Valerian's son Gallienus became Emperor in 260, the legislation was revoked and the persecution ended.
 The period of relative toleration between the accession of Gallienus to the next mass persecution is known as the Little Peace of the Church.

 A warrant to arrest a Christian, dated 28 February 256, was found among the Oxyrhynchus Papyri (P. Oxy 3035).
 The grounds for the arrest are not given in the document.
 Valerian's first act as emperor on 22 October 253 was to make his son Gallienus his Caesar and colleague.
 Early in his reign, affairs in Europe went from bad to worse, and the whole West fell into disorder.
-In the East, Antioch had fallen into the hands of a Sassanid vassal and Armenia was occupied by Shapur I (Sapor).
+In the East, Antioch had fallen into the hands of a Sassanid vassal and Armenia was occupied by the Persian King of Kings, Shapur I (Sapor).
 Valerian and Gallienus split the problems of the empire between them, with the son taking the West, and the father heading East to face the Persian threat.